achowd53/MazeRunner/README.md

 # MazeRunner
-Maze Generator done using GTK in C with various shortest path algorithm visualizations.
+Maze Generator done using Tkinter in Python 3 with various shortest path algorithm visualizations.